nooneknowspeter/k8s-microservices/README.md

 - Employed the API Gateway pattern for routing
 - Implemented synchronous messaging between services using HTTP and gRPC
 - Built asynchronous messaging between services using an Event Bus (RabbitMQ)
-- IaaC and scripting for automated deployment and portability
+- IaC and scripting for automated deployment and portability

 ## Technologies